The penis is attached to a sheath of skin called the foreskin.

 Treating a zipper injury

-Before detaching the zipper from the penis, your child's doctor may give your child some pain medicine.
-The doctor may inject a small amount of anaesthetic medicine at the base of the penis to numb it for a short time.
+Before detaching the zipper from the penis, your child's health-care provider may give your child some pain medicine.
+The health-care provider may inject a small amount of anesthetic medicine at the base of the penis to numb it for a short time.

 Hair tourniquet